Fabric Data Masking

 3. Broadway still keeps the existing masking Actors for backward compatibility reasons.

-The masking Actors use the Fabric hashing utility to hash the original value and save the mapping of the hashed value and the masked value to the cache table.
+The masking Actors use the Fabric hashing utility to hash the original value, and to save the mapping of the hashed and the masked values to the cache table.

 Click here to read how to use Fabric's masking Broadway Actors.

-Click here to read more about Fabric hashing mechanism.
+Click here to read more about the Fabric hashing mechanism.

 Customized Masking Logic